Alright! Month number-two of the affiliate case study has been completed, and quite a bit got accomplished.

 KGR Keyword Package

-For the keyword research, we purchased the KGR keywords "keyword Golden ratio" pack.
+For the keyword research, we started with KGR keywords "keyword Golden ratio".
 They basically analyzed 1000 keywords to find the super low hanging fruit… the best results in our niche… and this turned out to be an incredibly profitable decision.

 This went really, really well.
 For $100, we got over 100 awesome, researched, long-tail keywords.